sph-mn/sph-utils/readme.md

 reads lines from standard input and only writes those to standard output that are shorter than limit, which is 300 by default.

 ## files-filter

+search in text files. this can be used for extremely fast command-line filesystem search tools with shell scripts (see below).

+usage:
 ~~~
 arguments: [options] keyword ...
 description